phillipeaton/VecForth/README.md

 - **Does VecForth run as fast as C on the Vectrex?**

   Maybe, but probably not.
 VecForth is non-commercial "Direct Threaded Code" (DTC) compiler, so code probably will not be as fast as compiled C for the Vectrex, unless you add some optimisations.
-How much faster or slower, I really don't know yet, I haven't tried it - I'm guessing.
+How much faster or slower, I really don't know yet, I haven't tried it - I'm just making educated guesses.
 With it's two hardware stacks and opcodes to use them, the 6809 is particularly suitable for Forth, but my money is still on C running faster.
 I look forward to finding out!

 - **Forth has an interactive command prompt, like BASIC.
 Does it use an interpreter, like BASIC, or does it compile code, like C?**